aldenm01/stat386-projects/_posts/2022-11-18-Analysis-post.md

 ---

 Have you ever dreamed of designing your own video game?
 For the average person, it may seem that the entirety of game development is writing code and creating assets.
-However, there is a lot more to game design.
+However, game design is much deeper than this.
 Game balance is an integral part of what makes them engaging.
 Can you imagine playing a game of chess where every piece you had was a queen while your opponent could only use pawns?
 That is a game does not give the satisfaction of overcoming challenges that games aim to achieve.
 I asked myself, how could I use my statistics knowledge and data from the Fire Emblem series to help predict how to design character stats?
 What makes a character popular to players?

 ![202978436-dd4c4b06-378e-4d8e-b996-1781d33ee63e](https://user-images.githubusercontent.com/112586829/202990469-882280d0-6ea6-4cf4-83fd-0e548ff88030.png)